pprados/virtual-dataframe/README.md

 ## Best practices

-For write a code, optimized with all frameworks, you must use some *best practices*."
+For write a code, optimized with all frameworks, you must use some *best practices*.

 ### Use *read file*
 It's not a good idea to use the constructor of `VDataFrame` or `VSeries` because, all the datas